 The Whipple Observatory Visitor Center is less than an hour drive south of Tucson on Mt.
 Hopkins.
 Take a picnic lunch.
 It is bound to be cooler in the summer as well, especially if you take the tour at the top.
 Give yourself several hours, and make reservations.

-Watch the video.
+Watch the slideshow.
 Hover over the pictures to read the captions.